AssemblerUI/assembler-mixins/README.md

-# Assembler Functions
+# Assembler Mixins

-A Sass function library built for the [Assembler](https://github.com/chrisopedia/assembler) framework.
+A Sass mixins library built for the [Assembler](https://github.com/chrisopedia/assembler) framework.

 ## Table of contents